Singing is storytelling in its purest form. It’s emotion, stripped back and revealed.

 When I sing – really sing, I cast out a line and hook my audience at their core.
 I know that if I keep that line taught, channel their emotions through mine, they'll follow me.
 Anywhere.
 I can forget the notes, fluff a line.
 It doesn't matter: they're compelled to be mine.
 That's storytelling.
 You don't find it somewhere other than where you are.
 You don't find it in someone else's style, or in a checklist, or in handy hints.
 You find it in yourself.

 I made my career from storytelling.
 When I worked in television finding, selling and telling stories was my day job.
 And I was good at it.
 So, what with all the telly and the singing, you’d think I'd mainline storytelling when I launched Chirp.
 After all, I'm hardly a shrinking violet.

 But my storytelling sucked.
 I flouted the most important rule I’d learned: that storytelling must start with you, with why you care.
 And I didn’t want to own that.
 Or anything that might be about me.
 So I gathered up my facts, and exorcised myself.

 While I cut myself out, I brought others in.
 I asked for advice.
 And got lots.
 The result was a muddled offering to which I felt no connection.
 (My fault, not theirs.)
 Chirp no longer reflected who I was, what I cared about and what motivated me.
-Instead, it reflected what other people thought I ought to care about and be motivated by.
+Instead, it reflected what other people thought I ought to care about.
 Chirp became their ambition, not mine.
 And that left me with no story to tell.